port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/AWS/manage-ec2-instances.md

 import PortTooltip from "/src/components/tooltip/tooltip.jsx";

 In the following guide, you are going to create self-service actions in Port that execute a [GitHub workflow](/create-self-service-experiences/setup-backend/github-workflow/github-workflow.md) to manage an EC2 instance in the following ways:
-1. Terminate an Instance.
+1. Terminate an Instance
-2. Reboot an instance.
+2. Reboot an instance
-3. Resize an Autoscaling Group.
+3. Resize an Autoscaling Group

 ## Prerequisites

 1. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new).
-2. Use the [Port AWS exporter](/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/Installation)  to ingest AWS EC2 instances and autoscaling groups into Port to create the blueprints and entities.
+2. Use the Port AWS exporter to ingest [AWS EC2 instances](/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/#ec2-instances) and [autoscaling groups](/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/#auto-scaling-group) into Port to create the blueprints and entities.
 :::tip Using the Port AWS exporter
 The Port AWS exporter supports ingesting different AWS resource types.
 For the sake of this guide, you may run the following command in the [installation](/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/Installation#terraform-installation-recommended) step to only ingest relevant resources:
 ```bash